huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/r-studio.md

 The default version in Ubuntu is usually a few versions behind the newest R version available.
 Follow the code below if you need the newest version.

 ::: warning Please note
-The code below do a dist-upgrade that updates versions for all packages on your machine.
-If you (or others in your lab) run version dependent code, this step may break your environments.
+Running dist-upgrade affects versions of all packages on your machine.
+This may break your or others environments.
+We recommend installing new R version using [Conda](/working-in-your-lab/analytical-tools/r-studio/#install-using-conda) instead.
 :::